statesman/shorthand/README.md

 We've tried using the [Knight Center SoundCiteJS](http://soundcite.knightlab.com/) project in Shorthand, and it is possible, with some caveats.

-* The entire paragraph you have that uses the span tage with the sound reference must in an HTML block.
+* The paragraph of text where you want to us the span tag with the sound reference must in an HTML block.
 Only those with Developer status (Christian & Andrew) can add them.
 * The SoundCiteJS code can be added outside the `<script>` tags in the JAVASCRIPT section in Shorthand (again, by a developer).

 ```